All Episodes

 You know, you look at opportunity zones, everything in between.

-But more importantly, you know, there's symbolism over substance.
+But more importantly, there's symbolism over substance.

-The substance is clear, is that no president has shattered more record low unemployment records than Donald Trump.
+The substance is clear is that no president has shattered more record-low unemployment records than Donald Trump.

 They didn't accomplish that in the eight years of Barack and Joe.